-Except as required by regulations adopted by the Department of Natural Resources, No forest harvesting of property (i.e. forest practice conversion type activity) or tree cutting/clearing shall be approved or authorized by the City until such time as the City has approved a land use development permit.
-Further, the City shall not approve a clearing and/or grading permit until such time as the City has approved a land use development permit. {edited to reflect new process in Tree Cutting Ordinance}.
+No forest harvesting of property (i.e. forest practice conversion type activity) or tree cutting/clearing shall be approved or authorized by the City until such time as the City has approved a land use development permit.

-Identify and plant suitable native trees and native vegetation within degraded stream and wetland buffers and on steep slopes as a critical step in ecological conservation and erosion control.
-Provide for the retention and new plantings suitable as native trees and vegetation on steep slopes.
+Identify and plant suitable native trees and vegetation within degraded stream and wetland buffers and on steep slopes as a critical step in ecological conservation and erosion control.